edelooff/variable-scope/content/python/uweb-history.rst

 This complexity made the function very difficult to reason about and to grow the program in an effective manner.
 Aside from that, it made it almost impossible to test exhaustively.
 Both were strong indicators that this code should be refactored, and more than a little ironic for an application that tries to highlight bad coding style.
 We didn't tackle it at that time though; the application provided us with the desired output and we left it at that.

-The first μWeb
+The first µWeb
 ==============

 For most of a year, the pylint-result-viewer project was left untouched and other simple web projects were created in a similar bare-bones fashion.
 In March of 2010, things moved forward again and the ``uweb`` module made its first appearance in our software repository.

-This module provided a dispatch function much like the current μWeb URL dispatcher.
+This module provided a dispatch function much like the current µWeb URL dispatcher.
 The ``mod_python`` :py:`handler()` function defined a list of 2-tuples with path patterns and methods to call.
 These were presented together with the request and the ``PageMaker`` class on which the methods would be called.

 The mentioned ``PageMaker`` is the progenitor of the current-day :py:`class uweb.PageMaker`, though only in name.
-At the time, it was not actually part of the ``uweb`` module, but recreated in each application that used the route dispatching provided by μWeb.
-Over the following months, the codebase for μWeb was slowly grown and refactored, moving more of the functionality we needed for multiple projects into the core of the module.
+At the time, it was not actually part of the ``uweb`` module, but recreated in each application that used the route dispatching provided by µWeb.
+Over the following months, the codebase for µWeb was slowly grown and refactored, moving more of the functionality we needed for multiple projects into the core of the module.

 Development history of the template parser
 ==========================================

-The initial version of what has become μWeb’s template parser was created sometime before March 2009.
+The initial version of what has become µWeb's template parser was created sometime before March 2009.
 At this stage it would load a template file from disk, read the contents into a string and iteratively replace template tags with the intended content.
 We had a few reasons to create our own template parser:

 #. `Django templates`_ and Jinja_ (the other template engines we had looked at) had a significant number of dependencies and perceived code bloat.
 We wanted something more minimal in code size;
 #.
 Writing our own code would create a product more tailored to our needs;